JB Brown Criminal Trial Practice Logo

 Heat of Passion

-This defense can reduce a murder charge to manslaughter if the defendant:
+This defense can reduce a murder charge to manslaughter if the defendant was provoked by a legally recognized cause, or acted before “cooling off”. *

 Stand Your Ground